 As described above, all students complete a portion of their practicum training in the School of Psychology's on-campus training site, the Centre for Psychological Services and Research (CPSR).
-This is typically identified as the "internal practicum," and provides an opportunity for core clinical faculty to be directly involved in the clinical training of students.
-Within CPSR, supervision is provided by clinical faculty members and community-based colleagues.

 The internal practicum (indicated on student transcripts as PSY 6007) begins in the summer of the first year in the program and is typically completed by the fourth year in the program.
 The amount of time devoted to the CPSR practicum varies, depending on the particular student's clinical training plan (e.g., child /family or adult/couples; mental health or health psychology).
 In recent years, the time range has been 450-750 total hours.
+Cases are supervised by core clinical factulty and community-based colleagues.
+Interns at CPSR also provide supervision as part of their supervision of supervision requirements for their internship.
 The Director of CPSR and the Director's assistants assigns clinical cases and supervisors to practicum students and is responsible for the overall monitoring of student progress at CPSR.

-Practicum training at CPSR combines direct service and supervision with complementary activities offered by the program, including case conferences, a seminar on clinical supervision (taken in 3rd or 4th year), and access to recordings of demonstration cases by faculty members.
+Practicum training at CPSR combines direct service and supervision with complementary activities offered by the program, including case conferences, a seminar on clinical supervision (taken in 3rd or 4th year) and assessment using the Structured Diagnostic Interview for the DSM-5 (taken in the spring or summer of the 1st year), and access to recordings of demonstration cases by faculty members.
 CPSR practicum training emphasizes mastery of foundational professional knowledge and skills.
+The training is designed to be generalist in nature, as students are exposed to diverse approaches, modalities, and populations.